Self sorting wardrobe

 Dense.
 This is a densely connected neural network layer.

 The experiment is done and ready to be trained.
-All settings have been pre-populated by the platform, e.g.,
+All settings have been pre-populated by the platform, for example,

-In the last Dense block in the model the Nodes value is set to 10.
-This is the number of labels.
+In the last Dense block in the model the Units value is set to 10.
+This is the number of labels (shirt, bag, shoe,etc.).

 Run experiment to train model

 Your model is now ready to be trained.
 Navigate to the Settings tab in the Inspector.
-In the Run settings section change Batch size to 256 and keep the default values for the rest.
 For your info:

 Batch size is how many rows (examples) that are computed at the same time.